leoudell/Recipe-Star-Prediction/README.md

  ></iframe>

 ## Bivariate Analysis
+This plot measures the average rating, number of steps, and the number of ingredients in each recipe.
+Typically, as the number of steps increases, so does the preparation time for the recipe.
+Likewise, when the number of steps increase, so does the number of ingredients.

+  <iframe
+ src="assests/bivAnalysisPT2.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

 This plot measures the average rating, number of steps, and minutes to prepare each recipe in the dataset.
-Typically, as the number of steps increases, so does the preparation time for the recipe.
-Low star ratings are scattered around the plot, but most reviews have a 5-star rating.
-The plot itself is heavily skewed to the left, with most recipes not taking very long however, there are a few recipes that take over 200,000 minutes.
+Both plots are heavily skewed to the left, with most recipes not taking very long; however, there are a few recipes that take over 200,000 minutes.

   <iframe
  src="assests/bivAnalysis.html"
  width="800"
  height="600"